 responds to the world’s worst humanitarian crises and helps people to survive and rebuild their lives.
 At work in over 40 countries and 22 U.S. cities to restore safety, dignity and hope, the IRC leads the way from harm to home.
 Chaffetz Lindsey partner Cia Moss has been a long time supporter of the IRC and is currently a member of its GenR initiative which seeks to introduce the work of the IRC to a new generation of supporters.
 She also sat on the IRC’s Children’s Committee for many years and co-hosted the IRC’s Children’s Lunch in 2011.
 In May 2013, Chaffetz Lindsey hosted a fundraiser for the IRC, which included presentations on the IRC’s critical work to improve the lives of women and children affected by conflict and disaster.
 To learn more about the work of the IRC, please click here or contact Cia Moss.

 The New York International Arbitration Center

 (“NYIAC”) is a non-profit organization established to advance the conduct of international arbitration in New York.
 To this end, NYIAC offers world-class hearing rooms with the latest technology, develops programs and materials about the practice of international arbitration, and leads discussion about the role of New York as a center for resolving cross-border commercial disputes.
-Partner David Lindsey sits on the NYIAC Board.
-For more information about the center, please contact David or click here.
+Partner Aníbal Sabater sits on NYIAC’s Executive Committee.
+For more information about the center, please contact Aníbal or click here.